breemark/agenda_rest_api/README.md

     cause this will install all the necessary packages to make this thing work

 2. Now we need a MongoDB database, and well, there are two choices for this:
-a) Use your localhost
+- Use your localhost
 see 'server.js' line 12 and change that line
-b) Use mLab
+- Use mLab
 see 'server.js' line 15 and yeah, change that line 'mongodb://yourusernamehere:yourpasswordhere@theurlprovides.mlab.com:666/dbname'

 3. run the server:
     ```